CristianCristea/launch_school/concepts/collections.md

 ## Array

-- are also 0 indexed collections
+- are index based collections, starting from 0
 - elements can be accessed using the index
 - can use syntactical sugar like with the string